Courses for 2018-2019

 If you would like to make a change to your courses, please follow the instructions on the “Summer Course Change Request”, available at the link below.

 Choosing appropriate courses should be a very reflective process.
 It requires students to think about their strengths and weaknesses, what has worked and hasn’t worked, and what goals they wish to achieve in the next year.
 We have found it helpful for students to go through this exercise with their parents before the conversation of “Which courses should I take?” occurs.
 The amount of work a student is ready to commit to should be a healthy complement to any extra-curricular activities she/he wants to maintain.
 Further, we believe students should have down time to spend with their family, and friends, and to independently engage in hobbies and socializing.
 Over-scheduling, or stretching yourself too thin, puts your ability to have a positive and successful year at risk.
 Students should have a balance in their life between school, co-curricular activities, family, and friends.
 The courses you choose can greatly support this balance or it can tilt it off-balance.

-Once the preliminary schedules are posted, please note that any requests for changes need to be made by emailing the Summer Scheduling Change Request form (found on the Guidance website under Course Selection) to Marla Schay, Head of Guidance.
-Requests will be worked on in the order they are received by Ms. Schay.
-Detailed instructions will be included with the notification message.
+Please note that any requests for changes need to be made by emailing the Summer Scheduling Change Request form to Chris Wadsworth, Guidance Administrative Assistant.
+Requests will be worked on in the order they are received by Ms. Wadsworth.
+Detailed instructions are on the form and will be included with the notification message.

 Independent Study Program

 Non-departmental credit is awarded for independent studies completed under the supervision of a member of the faculty or other qualified advisor.
 The purpose of these studies is to allow students to engage in work outside of the standard curriculum in an area of special interest.
 Independent studies may include creative projects, working as a teaching assistant, or academic research.
 Projects may be semester- or year-long.
 An Independent Study Application is required.
 Speak to your school counselor for more information.

 Academic Programs Outside Weston High School